 Avoid Pests and Pathogens

 Common problems for the African Violet include pathogens such as Pythium fungi, which cause root and crown rot, and Botrytis cinerea fungus, which causes blight.
 Pests attracted to African Violet are cyclamen mites and mealy bugs.
 The best defense against these pests and pathogens begins with basic proper plant care.
 Any tools or pots that come in contact with your African violet should be disinfected in a solution of 5 to 10 percent chlorine bleach.
 In addition to avoiding overwatering, ensure that air circulates properly, prevent extreme temperature changes and trim dead or dying plant material.
-Consider amending the planting medium with diatomaceous earth, the skeletal remains of microscopic algae, which makes the environment inhospitable to soil-borne pests such as mites and mealy bugs.

 The recommended fertilizer for standard African Violets is a formula that is water soluble and contains almost equal parts of nitrogen (N), phosphorous (P) and potassium (K).
 Avoid fertilizers that obtain their nitrogen from urea, which can cause root burn in African Violets.
 Although it is best to follow the directions on the fertilizer label, you can use a diluted solution of 1/8 teaspoon fertilizer to 1 gallon of water each time you water your African Violet to keep them well nourished.